Deputy Prime Minister of Samoa

 The deputy prime minister of the Independent State of Samoa (Sui Palemia o le Malo Tuto’atasi o Sāmoa) is the deputy head of government of Samoa.
 The deputy prime minister is a member of the Legislative Assembly and cabinet, and is appointed by the O le Ao o le Malo (head of state) on the advice of the prime minister.
-The incumbent, Tuala Iosefo Ponifasio of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party, has served since 2021.
-His role was disputed from 24 May to 23 July due to the 2021 constitutional crisis, which was resolved when the Samoan Court of Appeal ruled that the FAST government was legitimate.
+The incumbent, Toelupe Poumulinuku Onesemo of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party, has served since 2025.